Tali-Ihantala 1944

 The film received 350,000 euros in production support from the Finnish Film Foundation.
-The organization created to raise money for the movie was led by Admiral Jan Klenberg and was protected by former Finnish President Mauno Koivisto.
+The organization created to raise money for the movie was led by Admiral Jan Klenberg and former Finnish President Mauno Koivisto was the patron of the project.

 The movie was made using a wide array of genuine wartime vehicles and, when it was not possible to acquire originals, replicas were used.
 Some of the tanks used had participated in the actual real-life battles depicted in the film and had been stored in a museum.
 Also used was a Focke-Wulf Fw 190 replica made by the German company Flug + Werk.
 During the shooting of the movie, the aircraft was decorated with markings similar to that of Major Erich Rudorffer's aircraft in 1944.

 The reception for the film was mixed.
 Most of the criticism was targeted at the lack of main characters and a proper plot.